dankore/personal-site/src/pages/1-boc/index.md

 ## Overview

 This is a project which idea was born of a visit to an elementary school.
-I went from hosting the site in a static Wordpress template and utilising Google forms to collect and store data to partnering with a professional web developer to rebirth the idea in a more robust web development environment.
+I went from hosting the site in a static WordPress template and utilizing Google Forms to collect and store data to partnering with a professional web developer to rebirth the idea in a more robust web development environment.

 The site is currently avereging more than 4,000 unique visits and 500,000 requests a month.